klhui97/Hackathon-Project/README.md

 This is a personal project for iOS programming practice.
 It is also used as a prototype for A2J Hackathon: https://www.a2jhackathon.net

-### Prerequisites

-This project cannot be run probably beacuse the API key is hidden.

 ### What I have tried?

 - Dialog Flow API